 The foundation of community, how that looks for you, your family, and your specific needs.

-Class will be held online over four weekends; attendance of all classes strongly recommended.
+Class will be held online over four weeks; attendance of all classes strongly recommended.
 You may join us in-person if you are in Missoula, MT, or virtually via zoom from elsewhere.

-This course is designed to be taken by mothers AND members of their support systems (partners, friends, family, etc.) so that parents can focus on integration of the information and not tasked with also disseminating the knowledge.
+This course is designed to be taken by pregnant individuals AND members of their support systems (partners, friends, family, etc.) so that parents can focus on integration of the information and not be tasked with also disseminating the knowledge.
 Please consider who of your family and friends you'd like to invite.

 Take Back the Speculum